“Are we to value speed over certainly? Of all cases that cry out for certainty, it is cases that result in the extinguishing of a human life.”

 Chief Justice O’Connor, majority opinion

 On December 21, 2016, the Supreme Court of Ohio handed down a merit decision in State v.
-Noling, Slip Opinion No. 2016-Ohio-8252.
+Noling, 2016-Ohio-8252.
 In an opinion written by Chief Justice O’Connor, the court unanimously agreed that R.C.
 2953.73(E)(1), a section of the postconviction DNA testing statute, was unconstitutional, but split 4-3 on how to fix the offending portion of the statute.
 The case was argued May 31, 2016.

 In April of 1990, Tyrone Noling was convicted by a jury of the aggravated murders of Bearnhardt and Cora Hartig in Portage County.
 He was sentenced to death.
 The Supreme Court of Ohio affirmed the conviction and death sentence in 2002.
 (Noling I).